 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-AIoT Device: An Ambient IoT device is an IoT device powered by energy harvesting, with limited energy storage capability.

 AIoT Area: An area in which NG-RAN can perform Ambient IoT operations, see TS 38.300 [5], represented by an AIoT Area identifier.
 There can be multiple NG-RAN nodes and multiple RAN Readers in a single AIoT Area.
 NG-RAN nodes and RAN Readers can be part of multiple AIoT Areas.

+AIoT Device: An Ambient IoT device is an IoT device powered by energy harvesting, with limited energy storage capability.

 External Area Identifier: An identifier for an AIoT service area used by the AF when requesting AIoT Service Operations.

 External Target Area: An area used between the NEF and AF in AIoT service operations, identified by a pre-configured External Area Identifier or geographic location (e.g. a civic address or GAD shapes, see TS 23.032 [12]).